The Forest Quartet: Plot

-The titular Forest Quartet was a jazz band in Denmark led by singer and saxophonist Nina, who has recently died after an illness; the remaining trio has announced a final tribute concert to her in the forest where the four musicians moved to from the city on Nina's insistence, but the isolation and grief has gotten the better of the three, and the player must guide Nina's spirit to help them resolve their mental health issues, which manifest in various forms in Nina's spirit world: American pianist Kirk's depression appears as black blobs enveloping his environment, French bassist Jean-Baptiste ("JB") suffers from anxiety that manifests as lumbering - albeit harmless - black creatures, and drummer Sebastian has anger issues materializing as a wildfire.
+The titular Forest Quartet was a jazz band in Denmark led by singer and saxophonist Nina, who has recently died after an illness; the remaining trio has announced a final tribute concert to her in the forest where the four musicians moved to from the city on Nina's insistence, but the isolation and grief has gotten the better of the three, and the player must guide Nina's spirit to help them resolve their mental health issues, which manifest in various forms in Nina's spirit world: American pianist Kirk's depression appears as black blobs enveloping his environment, French bassist Jean-Baptiste ("JB") has anxiety that manifests as lumbering - albeit harmless - black creatures, and drummer Sebastian has anger issues materializing as a wildfire.

 After Nina's invisible interventions, Kirk and JB eventually call each other, and convince each other to do the gig, but Sebastian doesn't pick up his phone by the time of the concert; the two apologize to the audience and decide to go through the forest to Sebastian's house to fetch him; on the way, both Kirk and JB have mild panic attacks, to which Nina has to intervene.
 When they arrive, Sebastian reluctantly agrees to participate, but on the way back, the three almost change their minds due to their emotional friction, until they stumble upon Nina's grave.
 Admitting she held them together, they apologize to each other and say a final goodbye to her, and perform the concert, with Nina's spirit finally able to find peace.